UK jubilant as lockdown restrictions to be lifted next week

 Young people, who run a much lower risk of serious illness but can still spread the virus, are not included in the vaccination program.
 Official figures also show significant gaps in vaccine uptake among minorities and poor people.

-McKee and many others are also concerned about the variants of the virus that are turning up.
+McKee and many others are also concerned about the variants that are turning up.
 That risk is especially worrying as the U.K. slowly reopens to foreign tourists this summer.

 “We’ve seen very discouraging evidence from Chile and from the Seychelles, both of which have high proportions of people who have been vaccinated and where many restrictions were lifted, and they’ve had upsurges,” McKee said.